How To Prune Annual Flowers

 · Page 1

-This article will teach you how to prune annual flowers.
+This article will teach you how to prune and deadhead annual and perennial flowers

-Not all annual flowers and plants require pruning/deadheading (removal of spent flowers).
+Not all annual and perennial flowering plants require pruning or deadheading (removal of spent flowers).
 Many are self-cleaning and can be left alone.
-Others, such as the ever-popular geraniums, will need and benefit tremendously from deadheading.
-Deadheading annuals encourages healthier, bushier plants that produce more blooms.
+Others, such as geraniums, petunia, salvia, lantana, daylily, and scores of other flowering plants will benefit tremendously from deadheading or a good pruning if they've stretched a lot by mid-summer.
+Deadheading flowering plants encourages healthier, bushier plants that produce more blooms.

 Deadheading Annuals